 Alien itself is a ripoff of…

-Queen of Blood: This 1966 science fiction film stars John Saxon, Basil Rathbone, Dennis Hopper and Judi Meredith as astronauts responding to a distress call and take an alien on board that slowly kills them off, one by one.
+Queen of Blood: This 1966 science fiction film stars John Saxon, Basil Rathbone, Dennis Hopper and Judi Meredith as astronauts responding to a distress call and taking an alien on board that slowly kills them off, one by one.
 Its director, Curtis Harrington, said, “Ridley’s film is like a greatly enhanced, expensive and elaborate version of Queen of Blood.”

 Planet of the Vampires: Mario Bava directed this 1965 film where, after a crash landing, the disembodied inhabitants of an alien planet possess the crew of a rescue ship and take over their bodies.
-There’s a scene when the crew examine an alien ship and discover the gigantic remains of the long-dead inhabitants of this planet that is 100% stolen in Alien, no matter what Dan O’Bannon and Ridley Scott said otherwise.
+There’s a scene when the crew examines an alien ship and discover the gigantic remains of the long-dead inhabitants of this planet that is 100% stolen in Alien, no matter what Dan O’Bannon and Ridley Scott said otherwise.

 It!
 The Terror from Beyond Space: This 1958 black and white horror film — about the sole survivor of a crashed ship being rescued and slowly killing the crew of another vessel — is incredibly close to the ideas in Alien.